 Some of the more affected leaves turn limp and may drop off and if any individual leaves do not look as though they are recovering you can cut them back to the base with a sterile pair of pruners to reduce overall stress on the plant and promote recovery.

 If the aloe continues to get worse and the leaves get progressively discolored despite best practices of care then root rot is the cause, at which point it can be very difficult to save aloe vera.

-The most effective option is to take cuttings of any healthy remain leaves for propagation.
+The most effective option is to take cuttings of any healthy remaining leaves for propagation.

-Aloe vera propagates readily form leaf cuttings and it is likely the only way to save your aloe.
+Aloe vera propagates readily from leaf cuttings and it is likely the only way to save your aloe.

 Watch this helpful YouTube video for how to easily propagate aloe vera from cuttings to produce lots of extra plants at no extra cost: